Blog

 2017-05-26 16:08:55 UTC

 The Nazis developed a complex net to defend the Reich and occupied Europe from air raids.
-This superb detection net goes from observation of incoming attacks to the latest and more sophisticated elements of electronic radar and radio to track enemy planes and to assist the AA (anti-aircraft) guns in…
+This superb detection system relayed from observation of incoming attacks to the latest and more sophisticated elements of electronic radar and radio to track enemy planes and to assist the AA (anti-aircraft) guns in…

 2017-05-12 17:53:45 UTC